nparimalavit/-DwarfMongooseOptimizationAlgorithm/README.md

 If you find this code useful in your research, please consider citing:

-@article{cao2025 DEMO-BARN,
+@article{DEMO-BARN2025,
-  title={ DEMO-BARN: DWARF MONGOOSE OPTIMIZATION ALGORITHM FOR BRAIN STROKE CLASSIFICATION USING DUAL IMAGES}, author={ Parimala Nallamotu, Muneeswari G }, journal={International Journal of Computer Vision}, pages={1--20}, year={2025},
+  title={DEMO-BARN: DWARF MONGOOSE OPTIMIZATION ALGORITHM FOR BRAIN STROKE CLASSIFICATION USING DUAL IMAGES}, author={Parimala Nallamotu, Muneeswari G}, journal={International Journal of Computer Vision}, pages={1--20}, year={2025},